holochain/docs-pages/src/tutorials/coreconcepts/hello_me.md

     hc run
     ```

+    Your DNA hash will have changed, so you'll likely get the hash mismatch error again.
+[Follow the instructions from the last tutorial](../hello_gui/#run-the-bundle) to get it working.

 Now that both your UI server and your Holochain conductor server are running, open up a browser and go to `127.0.0.1:8888`.
 You should see the HTML elements you created:

 ![](../../img/create_person_1.png)